SIERRA-880/sokoban/README.md

 ### Gradle tasks

-- `./gradlew clean` clean the build folder
+- `./gradlew -q clean` clean the build folder
-- `./gradlew build` build the project
+- `./gradlew -q build` build the project
-- `./gradlew run` run the main app
+- `./gradlew -q run` run the main app
 - `./gradlew test` run the tests
-- `./gradlew javadoc` generate javadoc
+- `./gradlew -q javadoc` generate javadoc
+- /!\ `-q` is mandatory.
+It's only used to remove the output in the console so Gradle won't flood your terminal.

+## Tools

+### MapChecker
+You can use the Gradle task `./gradlew CheckMap` with some parameters.
+To pass arguments in a Gradle task you have to use `--args="arg1 arg2..."` .
+These arguments will be split at each whitespaces, resulting in an array of strings containing `["arg1", "arg2", ...]` .

+The result of the check will be printed in the console.
+Please avoid using `-q` parameter for Gradle since it's removes the output and you will not see the result of this tool.

+Exemple:
+- `./gradlew CheckMap --args="f app/build/resources/main/levels/map1.xsb"` | check if a map1.xsb file is valid.
+- `./gradlew CheckMap --args="d app/build/resources/main/levels/"` | check if all the .xsb files in `levels/` are valid.